There are different ways to bring more affordable content and materials into your courses.

 These are a few examples of what kinds of alternative, high-quality materials your proposal could include.
-Of course, proposals can also be a combination of any of these ideas, or new ideas all together.
-These examples are just presented to give you an idea of what a proposal might look like.
+Proposals can also be a combination of any of these ideas, or new ideas all together.
+These examples are to give you an idea of what a proposal might look like.

-- 150 students impacted.
+- 150 students affected.

-- You may have a course that uses a textbook or print course pack that costs $90.
+- You have a course that uses a textbook or print course pack that costs $90.

 - The University Libraries has a Digital Course Pack option that better uses library licensed materials.
 Library licensed materials are already free to use for University students.
-A Digital Course Pack may also include freely available online content, open education resources, content made available through lawful determinations of fair use, and even items that still require royalty payments.
+A Digital Course Pack may also include freely available online content, open education resources, content made available through lawful determinations of fair use, and even items that still need royalty payments.

-- We can help you use OER Commons, OpenStax CNX, or the Open Textbook Library to publish your lab notes and make them freely available to students.
+- We help you use OER Commons, OpenStax CNX, or the Open Textbook Library to publish your lab notes and make them freely available to students.

-Example 4.
-Republish a Textbook
+Republish a textbook

 - Work with librarians and library staff to re-publish under an open license.

-- Distribute to your students … and the world!
+- Distribute to your students and others.

-- As an instructor you may have a $40 required book that you would like all your students to purchase and read during the semester.
-You may have a number of books like this.
+- As an instructor, you have a $40 required book for your students to buy and read during the semester.

-Example 6.
 Students help write new content

-Each of these examples require faculty and instructors to stretch somewhat concerning what has traditionally been done with course readings and other materials.
+Each of these examples require faculty and instructors to stretch from what has traditionally been done with course readings and other materials.
 If you are willing to stretch and commit to working with librarians to discover and implement new content options, we can help you find high-quality, low-cost content that will work for your course.